• Skip to main content

 • It makes the crispiest and most tender lechon kawali you'll ever have.

-• Safe to cook - no oil splatters, accidental oil burns, and fried food smell lingering in the kitchen.
+• Safe to cook – no oil splatters, or accidental oil burns.

 Ingredients